-As we get better and better at noting when the initiative to work on a drawing diminishes, we get better at noticing all kinds of changes.
-Being comfortable with 'gone', we gain the skills to observe movement from one stage of the ox drawings to the next.
+As we get better and better at noting when the initiative to work on a drawing diminishes, we get better at noticing all kinds of things ending.
+Being comfortable with 'gone', we gain the skills to observe the ending of one stage of the ox drawings and the beginning of the next.
 The seventh stage feels like a return to home because the most constant thing in the cycles are the transitions between the stages, the arising and passing changes.
-When we gain the perspective to be able to note these phase transitions as they begin and end, we feel familiar with just being.
+When we gain the perspective to be able to note these phase transitions, we feel familiar with just being.
 Maybe we never left home?